Skip to main content

 Practices and workplace environment may not be ready to absorb newly hired women in a positive manner and may hinder women’s success

-Setting hiring targets or quotas may spur resistance and "affirmative action backlash" where men feel disadvantaged by women and individuals with diverse social identities
+Setting hiring targets or quotas may spur resistance and "affirmative action backlash" where men feel disadvantaged by women

 Lack of transparency can lead to stigmatization of the hired women as being “chosen for quotas only”